 What I like about HERTZ Iceland is that it was a super easy process picking up the car from the airport, plus they equip you will all the safety precautions so you get briefed on the driving rules in Iceland which apparently is really strict.

-Before You Go Now for some practical tips for you to ensure you have an awesome time in Iceland:
+Now for some practical tips for you to ensure you have an awesome time in Iceland:

 Pack appropriately - Bring the right clothing and pack for every season including waterproof gear.